Silvia Mezzanotte: Reunion with Matia Bazar

 In 2010, Matia Bazar's drummer Giancarlo Golzi put forward to Mezzanotte the idea of reuniting with the band.
 Mezzanotte officially re-joined Matia Bazar on the occasion of their new single, Gli occhi caldi di Sylvie.

 In 2012, Matia Bazar entered the Sanremo Music Festival with the song Sei tu but failed to qualify for the final.

 In August 2015, during the band's 40th anniversary tour, tragedy struck when drummer and founding member Giancarlo Golzi died of a sudden heart attack.
 Mezzanotte elected to leave the band in February 2016.
 Guitarist Piero Cassano left a few months later.
 As of 2025, Matia Bazar are stil active although no founding members are part of the band's current line-up.

 Recent years

-In 2016, Mezzanotte took part in and won Tale e Quale Show (the Italian version of Sing Your Face Off), impersonating several famous singers like Adele, Laura Pausini, Dalida and Mina.
+In 2016, Mezzanotte took part in and won Tale e quale show (the Italian version of Sing Your Face Off and Your Face Sounds Familiar), impersonating several famous singers like Adele, Laura Pausini, Dalida and Mina.

 In 2017 she releaesed a new album, 5.0.
 This was followed by her fourth solo album, Aspetta un attimo, in 2019.

 In 2023 Mezzanotte teamed-up with Matia Bazar former guitarist and singer Carlo Marrale and embarked on a tour performing stripped-down versions of the band's material.

 Since 2015, Mezzanotte has been giving singing lessons at her school, The Vocal Academy, in Mazara del Vallo.